wncc/learners-space/Python/Week 2/README.md

 * Scope of Variables
 * Recursion
 * Python Modules and Packages
-* Some Standard libraries of Python
+* Some Standard Libraries of Python
 * Assignment for Week 2

 So let's get started...